 What is the composition of the King County Forecast Council?

 The King County Forecast Council (KCFC) is composed of two representatives from the executive branch and two representatives from the Metropolitan King County Council.
-The KCFC oversees the OEFA and the work of the King County Chief Economist.
-The KCFC meets several times a year to review the work of the OEFA, to review or adopt forecasts or to propose special studies for the OEFA.
+The KCFC oversees OEFA and the work of the King County Chief Economist.
+The KCFC meets several times a year to review the work of OEFA, to review or adopt forecasts, or to propose special studies for OEFA.

 The council members from the legislative branch change each year.
 The KCFC is chaired by the executive in even number years and a member of the legislative branch in odd numbered years.